-All LSEs are required to calculate and report their actual noncoincident peak loads during calendar years 2017 and 2018.
+All LSEs are required to calculate and report their actual noncoincident peak loads during calendar years 2019 and 2020.
 This annual peak-hour load for prior years includes all metered deliveries to the LSE's customers, plus firm and non-firm wholesale supply obligations.
-By definition, historic peak-hour load includes all the energy delivered to end-use customers, plus energy used by the utility (such as pumped storage), plus distribution losses, unaccounted for energy, and more.
-It may or may not include transmission losses.
+By definition, historic peak-hour load is all energy delivered to end-use customers, including energy used by the utility (such as pumped storage), distribution losses, and unaccounted for energy, and may or may not include transmission losses.

 Each LSE is required to show its annual noncoincident peak-hour load.
 Do not include a planning reserve margin or an operating reserve margin.
 Do not include an adjustment for coincidence in the balancing authority area.
-However, the 10 members of the NCPA Power Pool are asked to report the annual peak loads for each LSE and the coincident peak loads for the pool.
+The 10 members of the NCPA Power Pool are asked to report the annual peak loads for each LSE and the coincident peak loads for the pool.